vr-voyage/blender_bones_merger/README.md

 # But can't you already merge bones in Blender ?

-You can merge bones in Blender.
-However, the internal merge function completely ignore the vertex groups associated with these bones.
+You can merge bones in Blender using "Dissolve Bones".
-Meaning that, when using the internal method, moving the remaining bone will only the vertices associated with its vertex group.
-The vertices associated with the vertex groups of the removed bones will stay in place, however, leading to a far too common 3D rigging disaster.
+However, dissolving will completley ignore the vertex groups associated to the removed bones.
+Meaning that, when using Dissolve, the remaining bone weight paint will stay the same, and will certainly NOT contain the weight paint of the removed bones.
+This leads to that predictable 3D rigging disaster with overstretched vertices due to some other vertices not moving at all when rotating the bones.

-My tool takes care of merging the vertex groups, meaning that moving the bone will also move all the vertices associated with the vertex groups of the merged bones.
+My tool takes care of merging the vertex groups, meaning that the remaining bone vertex group will accumulate all the weight painting information of the removed bones.
+THIS being the main reason why I made this tool actually.

-Once merged with the remaining bones, the vertex groups of the deleted bones are deleted too.
+Note that, after merging the bones, this tool also remove the previous vertex groups associated to the removed bones.

 # Why does the merged bone size remains the same ?

 As you can see in the screenshot, most of the time, the bones merged are all over the place.
 In such situations, changing the bone size would just lead to oversized bones that just hinders the editing process.
+If you want to change the size of the bones, you'll have to do it manually, ever before or after using "Merge bones with active".